Author: Sophie Kinsella

 Lottie just knows that her boyfriend is going to propose, but then his big question involves a trip abroad—not a trip down the aisle.
 Completely crushed, Lottie reconnects with an old flame, and they decide to take drastic action.
 No dates, no moving in together, they’ll just get married . . . right now.
 Her sister, Fliss, thinks Lottie is making a terrible mistake, and will do anything to stop her.
 But Lottie is determined to say “I do,” for better, or for worse.

 Why does Sophie Kinsella hate her characters so much?
 It’s like she’s got nothing better to do than sit down and conjure up the evilest embarrassing things she could do to her characters and laugh like a maniac because she thinks it’s funny to have crazy characters.

 Anyway, the story starts off promising and quite entertaining.
 The momentum leading up to the so-call proposal was really funny and that’s just the first chapter.
 I was hoping that the author was going to keep in theme for the entire story, but boy was I wrong!
-I met some of the stupidest people I wished I didn’t have the pleasure of meeting.
+I met some of the stupidest people I wish I didn’t have the pleasure of meeting.